tulayha/shopify-gql-helper-py/README.md

 ### Retries

-Requests use a shared `requests.Session` with urllib3's `Retry` to handle connect/read errors and 429/5xx responses with exponential backoff.
+Requests use a thread-local `requests.Session` with urllib3's `Retry` to handle connect/read errors and 429/5xx responses with exponential backoff.
 Retry counts can be tuned via `SHOPIFY_GQL_RETRIES` or `RequestsTransport(retries=...)`.
 A small amount of random jitter is added to